Life Cirtechtex

 Marina Textil is the coordinator of the project, together with other companies associated with its value chain such as Blaufabric, Fontfilva, Grau S.A. (all three located in Catalonia), Fil Man Made (Italy) and Tranemo (Sweden).
 LEITAT and AEI tèxils are also participating in order to contribute a wide range of knowledge and resources to this innovative initiative.

-The CIRTECHTEX project funded by LIFE programme has officially started on 1st of June 2023, the consortium is now preparing the Kick-off Meeting (KoM) scheduled for the 28th of September 2023 in the Marina Textil’s facilities, which is the coordinator of the project.
+The CIRTECHTEX project funded by LIFE programmed has officially started on 1st of June 2023, the consortium is now preparing the Kick-off Meeting (KoM) scheduled for the 28th of September 2023 in the Marina Textil’s facilities, which is the coordinator of the project.
 All eight CIRTECHTEX project partners will meet for the first time in person in Spain.
 The event will set the ground for the technical work for the next 3 project’s years.
 Partners will discuss all important aspects of the technical, management, communication and dissemination.

 Technical textiles are crucial to keep workers safe in high-risk industries such as foundries, petrochemical, electricity generation and manipulation or welding.
 Those industries need high protective level garments that can prevent burns and injuries (thermal, electric, or chemical).
 The fabrics for those personal protective equipment (PPE) must meet stringent standards to effectively protect the workers.